BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 You can expect:

 - **Engineered Plague**;
-- **Sylvan Library**, in some versions;
-- additional **Disenchant** or answers to Survival;
-- more removal;
+- **Ray of Revelation** and/or **Seal of Cleansing**;
-- more situational counters;
+- more situational counters like **Annul**;
 - possible graveyard hate;
 - Meddling Mage, if it wasn't already main.

 **Engineered Plague** has to be taken into account, especially against your smaller creatures.

-**Sylvan Library** is an important card if you see it, because it lets the opponent find threats, counters, and removal more quickly.
-In these cases, cards like **Naturalize**, **Ray of Revelation**, or **Monk Realist** can become interesting.
+Since **Sylvan Library** is another important card you might see, cards like **Naturalize**, **Ray of Revelation**, or **Monk Realist** can become interesting.

 ## Killing the Mox

 Against versions with **Mox Diamond**, artifact removal can be valuable.

 GAT is a fairly color-intensive deck.
 In some versions it runs four Mox Diamond, four City of Brass, one Plains, and then mostly Islands.
-The black sources to cast Psychatog, for example, can be relatively few.
+The black and green sources to cast threats are relatively few.

 For this reason, destroying a **Mox Diamond** can be a very strong play, especially if that Mox is providing a key color.
-It isn't always your main plan, but in certain spots removing a Mox can cut the opponent off a color or prevent them from casting a double spell.
+It isn't always your main plan, but in certain spots take it in consideration.

-Cards like **Uktabi Orangutan** or **Naturalize** can therefore have applications beyond just Survival/Library/hate.
+Cards like **Uktabi Orangutan** or **Naturalize** can therefore have applications beyond just Plaugue/Library/hate.

 ## Armageddon

-Some versions of GAT run **Armageddon**.
+Many versions of GAT run **Armageddon**.

 This is very important because it changes how you have to sequence lands and mana dorks.
 You can't take for granted that the game will simply go long in a control style.